RetroDECK/ES-DE/USERGUIDE-DEV.md

 5) Start RetroArch and install the required emulator cores
 6) Start ES-DE, scrape game media for your collection and play some games!

 You can always close the application immediately using the keyboard, by default the quit shortcut is Alt + F4 on Windows and Linux and Command + Q on macOS.
-This shortcut can also be changed to Ctrl + Q, Alt + Q or F4 using the _Keyboard quit shortcut_ menu option.
+This shortcut can also be changed using the _Keyboard quit shortcut_ menu option.

 For additional details, read on below.